pekempy/BootlegOrganiser/README.md

 > - Updating formats will be 1 request PER format to be updated on Encora
 > - Downloading subtitles will _always_ use 1 request per recording which has subtitles on Encora

+The script is configured to handle API request limits for format updating & subtitle downloading, though this is untested.

 ## Installation

 1. Clone the Bootleg Organiser repository to your local machine.